-- 1. College preparatory algebra I with a grade of "C" or higher or NHTI's MATH 093C and MATH 094C both with grades of "C" or higher. - 2.
-Interview with department head; interviews will be scheduled by the department head once applications are complete. - 3.
-Two confidential letters of reference. - 4.
-Two-hundred word essay regarding reasons for choosing the Paralegal Program (used to help evaluate writing skills).
+- 1. Interview with department head; interviews will be scheduled by the department head once applications are complete. - 2.
+Two confidential letters of reference. - Two-hundred-word essay regarding reasons for choosing the Paralegal Program (used to help evaluate writing skills).